Serial rapist Murray Robertson sentenced to preventive detention - NZ Herald

 But preventive detention wasn't necessary because of his age and health, defence lawyer Louise Freyer told the judge, arguing that if he doesn't die in prison he will be released a "much weakened, elderly person".

-Since his 2019 arrest, he has spent three weeks in hospital after heart failure, and he suffers type 2 diabetes and kidney disease.
+Since his 2019 arrest, he has spent three weeks in hospital after heart failure.
+He also suffers type 2 diabetes and kidney disease and is likely to need dialysis at some point in the future.

-The case was transferred to the High Court at Auckland due to the Crown's bid for preventative detention.
+The case was transferred to the High Court at Auckland for sentencing due to the Crown's bid for preventative detention.

-Robertson approached the teen victim in the carpark of a Mt Roskill New World supermarket in September 2019 as she was asking people for spare change.
+According to court documents, Robertson approached his latest teen victim in the car park of a Mt Roskill New World supermarket in September 2019 as she was asking people for spare change.
 She was not allowed in the supermarket and he offered to buy food for her with her money.

 But he emerged from the store without her food and told her to get in his car, according to a summary of facts provided to the court.
 She rebuffed his advances and a short time later left the vehicle but eventually got back in to demand her grocery money.